AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 There are a number of public health implications associated with both underconsumption and overconsumption of fluoride.
 Fluoride is a common additive to municipal water systems in places like the United States where there is little to no fluoride naturally present in the water.
 Fluoride is added in order to prevent the onset of dental caries.
 New York City for example adds fluoride to its water supply in order to achieve a concentration of 0.7mg/L in their effluent supply (NYC DEP, 2016).
 0.7mg/L is the agreed upon recommendation for fluoride by the American Dental Association for the prevention of dental cavities (ADA, 2017).
 There are however a number of health hazards associated with the consumption of fluoride at higher concentrations.

 The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water at 1.5 mg/L in order to minimize the negative impacts of elevated fluoride on human health.
-Dental fluorosis is the mildest effect of fluoride and can be caused by fluoride concentrations above 0.9mg/L according to the WHO (2004).
-However, the WHO also recognizes the onset
+Dental fluorosis is the mildest condition caused by fluoride and can be seen in people consuming water with fluoride levels above 0.9mg/L (WHO, 2004).
+Skeletal fluorosis, a much more serious condition can begin to develop at fluoride concentrations of 3mg/L. Crippling skeletal fluorosis can accure a

 WHO.
 (2004).
 Fluoride in Drinking-Water.
 Retrieved from http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf